noriah/robolib-bot2583/README.md

+### Its a switcheroo
+I mean..
+I have all the source code...

 # robot-recyclerush
-Robot Code for the 2015 Recycle Rush competition.
+Robot Code for FRC team 2583's robot from 2015

 ## RoboLibJ
-RoboLibJ is a robotics library developed by our team for everyone to use.
+RoboLibJ is a robotics library

 See it here: https://github.com/robolib/robolibj